 Rakvere (area 10.73 km2) is a town in northern Estonia and the capital of Lääne Viru County, 20 km south of the Gulf of Finland of the Baltic Sea.
 There are approximately 15 100 inhabitants in Rakvere.
 There are two main waterbodies in Rakvere: Soolikaoja creek and Tobia main ditch.
-The Tobia main-ditch flows down to the Soolikaoja creek, The Soolikaoja flows down to the river named Selja and the Selja river flows to the Baltic Sea.
-The Tobia main ditch catchment area is 31.8 km2 and the Soolikaoja catchment area is 122.1 km2.
 Soolikaoja has been enclosed to 1.2 m tunnel in the central part of the town.
 Rakvere pilot catchments with an area of 177 ha is situated in the middle of the town and has a fully separate stormwater system built with several outflows to Soolikaoja stream (both stream and tunnel).
 The total length of the pipeline is ca 7.1 km and diameters vary from 0.2 to 1.2 meters.
 Upstream part of Soolikaoja takes stormwater from two residential areas and drains natural streams highly dependent on precipitaton and snowmelt.
 There are several static overflow weirs on the stream before water ends up in Süsta pond with an area of 7 000 m2 and depth of ca 1.5 m.
 Inflow from Soolikaoja streams to the pond varies between ca $10 - 1000 \text{ m}^3/\text{h}$ (it is highly dependent on the precipitation and snowmelt).
-The pond has been transformed in NOAH project to a detention system with smart weirwall to temporarily hold an extra rainwater until the central town pipeline is free to take the rainwater from the southern part of the town.
+The pond has been transformed in NOAH project to a detention system with smart weirwall to temporarily hold an extra stormwater until the central town pipeline is free to take the stormwater from the southern part of the town.
 Currently no major historical flood events caused by the surcharge of the stormwater system have been registered in the pilot area.
 However, the risk of flood rises significantly if we take into account the climate projections, especially higher rainfall intensities forecasted for coming decades.
-Modelling shows that if the system is analysed with future storms, 46%-60% of the nodes in central part of the town are flooding with a total volume of 738 -1 691 m3.
+Modelling shows that if the system is analysed with future storms, 46%-60% of the nodes in central part of the town are flooding with a total volume of 738 - 1 691 m3.
 Flood volume is directly realted to the spillages of untreated water which will affect the water gality in Baltic Sea.
-Thefore, both active (smart weirwall + accumulation in Süsta pond) and passive (extreme weather layer for sensitive planning) methods are created for the pilot area in NOAH project to alleviate the risk of fulture floods.
+Thefore, both active (smart weirwall + accumulation in Süsta pond) and passive (extreme weather layer for stormwater runoff-sensitive planning) methods are created for the pilot area in NOAH project to alleviate the risk of fulture floods.